ChalmersGU-data-structure-courses/general-course-information/exam-topics.md

 {:toc}

 ***Note***:
 An exam question (particular advanced ones) may still touch on a topic not explicitly listed (or even listed as not required to know).
 But if that happens, solving the question does not require prior knowledge of that topic.

 ***Note for old students***:
 This list is sometimes updated, so there might be differences from when you took the course!
-If you plan to write a reexam, please make sure you know all topics in this list, even if it was not part of your course instance.
+If you plan to write a re-exam, please make sure you know all topics in this list, even if it was not part of your course instance.

 ## Algorithms and programming